Python Transactional Tests Using SQL Alchemy, Pytest, and Factory Boy

 @pytest.fixture(autouse=True)

-def session(connection, setup_db, monkeypatch, request):
+def session(connection, setup_db, request):

 transaction = connection.begin()